 We cannot be afraid of technocracy when the alternative is the futile populism of Argentines, Hungarians, and Thais masquerading as democracy.
 It is precisely these nonfunctional democracies that are prime candidates to be superseded by better-designed technocracies—likely delivering more benefits to their citizens….
 To the extent that China provides guidance for governance that Western democracies don’t, it is in having “technocrats with term limits.

-It gets worse though – after the publication of Morozov’s critique, Vishrut Arya found an interview with Ayesha wherein she reflects (from around 2:00 on) on the exciting possibilities that augmented reality glasses would enable people who didn’t like homeless people to simply delete them from their sight.
+It gets worse though – after the publication of Morozov’s critique, Vishrut Arya found an interview with Ayesha wherein she reflects on the exciting possibilities that augmented reality glasses would enable people who didn’t like homeless people to simply delete them from their sight.
 When I read this I assumed it was meant by her as some kind of warning but on listening she follows this with “…so now we have enhanced our basic sense”.

 I am not surprised to find TED giving credibility to this kind of pundit – I am, however, disturbed and disappointed to see that my alma mater, the LSE, giving her a platform by making her director of their Future Cities Group (while she finishes her PhD there).
 Seems like another potential Said Ghaddafi embarrassment in the making.
 Certainly Beatrice and Sidney Webb would be turning in their graves!